-International junior researchers have the world at their feet.
+International early career researchers have the world at their feet.
 That is why deciding where you want to take the next step up the career ladder can be challenging.
-Germany is definitely a very interesting option for you: not only do German universities and German industry enjoy global recognition, but the country itself also has a great deal to offer.
+Germany is definitely a very interesting option for you: not only do German universities and German companies enjoy global recognition, but the country itself also has a great deal to offer.
 Here are five good reasons for coming to Germany:

 Do you need support?
-Universities, non-university research institutes and funding organisations have set themselves the goal of supporting international junior researchers.
+Universities, non-university research institutes and funding organisations have set themselves the goal of supporting international early career researchers.
 A wide range of research grants and training positions make it easier for international postdocs to continue their research in Germany.
-Junior researchers are also sought by German industry – especially in research-intensive sectors such as the automotive, electrical, chemical and pharmaceutical industries.
+Early career researchers are also sought by German industry – especially in research-intensive sectors such as the automotive, electrical, chemical, pharmaceutical and biopharmaceutical industries.

 Research requires freedom.
 If you come to Germany, you will live in one of the world’s safest and freest countries.
 Freedom of research is highly valued and protected by the constitution.